-Figure 4.32 Visualization of external and internal forces
+Figure 4.32 Visualization of external and internal forces.

-The original case consists of a body in static equilibrium subjected to an external loading involving active load (in black color) and reactive forces (in blue).
-Since the body is show as one ‘’package’’ or as entire body, the internal forces do not appear.
-At a location of interest within the body, an imaginary cut a-a in applied to split the main body into two virtual portions: one at the left of the cut and another at its right.
-Since the entire body has been in equilibrium, it is obvious that each portion of this body satisfies also the condition of equilibrium.
-However, after the cut only a part of the external loading remain applied on each portion; to keep the equilibrium, the only solution that this part of the external loading would be compensated by internal efforts that appear at the location of the cut.
-Due to the principle of action and reaction, those efforts applied at the two portions are equal in magnitude and opposite in sense.
-When re-assembling the left and the right portion together, the internal forces will balance each other and the main body from which the study has started is regained with its static equilibrium.
+In Figure 4.32, the original case consists of a body in static equilibrium subjected to an external loading involving active loads (in black) and reactive forces (in blue).
+Since the body is shown as one unit or as an entire body, the internal forces do not appear.
+At a location of interest within the body, a virtual cut a-a is applied to split the main body into two virtual portions.
+Since the entire body is in equilibrium, each portion of the body satisfies the conditions of equilibrium.
+However, only part of the external loading is applied to each portion.
+Therefore, to maintain equilibrium, the external loading must be compensated by internal forces that appear at the cut.
+Due to the principle of action and reaction, these forces applied to the two portions are equal in magnitude and opposite in sense.
+When re-assembling the left and the right portions, the internal forces balance each other and the main body is obtained in static equilibrium.

-It should be noticed that equations of equilibrium are applicable to any portion produced from a sectioning operation in order to evaluate the internal forces that keep the equilibrium established.
+Note that the equilibrium equations are applicable to any portion produced by sectioning the body, which allows us to evaluate the internal forces that maintain equilibrium.

-Beam
+Beams